5 Cream-of-the-Crop Day Trips from Florence in Tuscany

 Read more: The Thermal Hotspot Montecatini in Italy

-Instead of making the trip one of your day trips from Florence, you may also consider staying in a hotel here.
+Instead of making the trip one of your day trips from Florence, you may consider staying in a hotel here.

 Rome in 3 days